nasa/astrobee/localization/sparse_mapping/readme.md

 then be the flag `-fast_merge` for this tool.
 It won't create matches among the two maps, but will instead identify the shared images among the two maps thus merging the maps, if shared images exist.

 If no such images are available, but the two maps do see the same physical location in some portions (if from different views), each of the two maps can be first merged with the same small map of that shared location, and then the newly merged map which now will have shared images can be merged with the `-fast_merge` flags.

+The `-fast_merge` option assumes that a decent number of images are shared among the maps, and that those cover a reasonably large and representative portion of the desired environment, otherwise it may not give accurate results.
+In either case, bundle adjustment must be applied after the merge operations are done and before registration, which can be done either with ``merge_maps`` or ``build_map``.

 To summarize, with careful map surgery (extract submaps and merge submaps) large maps can be made from smaller or damaged ones within reasonable time.